-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Services that are covered for you What you must pay when you get these services "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
+Services and Supplies" section in this chart.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435- Are-You-an-Inpatient-or-Outpatient.pdf or by calling Mental health care and partial hospitalization: Please refer to "Outpatient Mental Health Care" and "Partial Hospitalization Services" sections in this chart.
+1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Please refer to "Outpatient Hospital Observation" section in this chart.

-Outpatient surgery:

-Please refer to "Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers" section in this chart.

-Laboratory and diagnostic tests, X-rays, radiological services, and medical supplies: Please refer to "Outpatient Diagnostic Tests and Therapeutic Services and Supplies" section in this chart.
+Chemical dependency care: Please refer to "Outpatient Substance Abuse Services" section in this chart.
+Drugs and biologicals that you can't give yourself: Please refer to "Medicare Part B Prescription Drugs" section in this chart.
+OUT OF NETWORK Outpatient hospital services: \$275 copay for each Medicare- covered outpatient hospital service.
+Emergency services: Please refer to "Emergency Care" section in this chart.
+Observation Services: Please refer to "Outpatient Hospital Observation" section in this chart.
+Outpatient surgery: Please refer to "Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers" section in this chart.
+Laboratory and diagnostic tests, X- rays, radiological services, and medical supplies: Please refer to "Outpatient Diagnostic Tests and Therapeutic